 - If you use Gusto for payroll processing, you can add the integration to automatically import your payroll transactions and stay on top of expense tracking.

-- The G Suite integration allows you to add Gmail contacts as clients and create and email invoices directly from Gmail.
+The G Suite integration allows you to add Gmail contacts as clients, and you can create and email invoices directly from Gmail.

 QuickBooks Apps also help you do more with your subscription.
 With its integrations, you can expand functionality in:

 Here are a couple of ways you can leverage these apps: